 f) provides a report to the Secretariat, observer provider and appropriate authorities on the incident; and

-g) cooperates fully in any and all official investigations, and preserves any potential evidence and the personal effects and quarters of the deceased or missing observers before the new observer is on board.
+g) cooperates fully in any and all official investigations, and preserves any potential evidence and the personal effects of the missing observers before the new observer is on board.

 28. In the event that an observer suffers from a serious illness or injury that threatens his or her health or safety, the Member or CNCP whose flag the receiving vessel is flying shall take necessary measures to require that the receiving vessel: